EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Eric Ries

 - Lean thinking is radically altering the way supply chains and production systems are run.
 Its tenants are :
-    * Drawing of knowledge and threats of a day of individual workers.
+    * Drawing of knowledge and creativity of individual workers.
-    * Shrinking back choices.
+    * Shrinking batch sizes.
     * Just-in-time production and inventory control.
     * Acceleration of cycle times.
 - Metcalfe´s law: The value of the networks is proportional to the square of the number of participants.